 - Positions of leadership in an organization and/or on teams.

 The Student Outcomes, from ABET Engineering Accreditation Commission (EAC) criteria, prepare graduates of the Mechanical and Manufacturing Engineering programs to attain the Program Educational Objectives.

-EAC E: An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics
+- EAC (1) An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics

 Manufacturing Engineering Program Criteria